Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

 General
 ------------

-* JDash is a web app built with the python framework `Dash <https://dash.plotly.com>`_ that is written on top of FLASK.
+* JDash is a web app built with the Django framework combined with `Dash <https://dash.plotly.com>`_ for .
 * It provides several functionalities that are necessary for creating, viewing and closing studies currently initiated by clinical institutions and the `Biomarker Development Group <https://www.fz-juelich.de/inm/inm-7/DE/Forschung/Biomarkerentwicklung/artikel.html?nn=653672>`_.